Before reading this Webull review, ask yourself a couple questions:

 Webull Stock charts are extremely flexible.
 For starters, there are a lot of possible time horizons you can look at in their standard line chart: 1 day, 5 days, 1 Month, 3 Months, 1 Year, 5 Years, and Max.

-If you prefer candlestick charts, Webull has that option as well and has options to view this data charted by the minute.
+If you prefer candlestick charts, Webull has that option as well.
+You can also choose to view this data charted by the minute.

 Webull offers a Trading Simulator called “Paper Trading” that you can use to practice new stock strategies without risking any money.

 This can be accessed directly from the app, allowing you to view your “practice” trades right along with your real trades.

 There is a competitive aspect as well – a leaderboard is available within the Webull community showing the top gainers within the Paper Trading simulation.